 This is the first time that iPhone users in the US will be exposed to Apple Pay Express Cards in mass.
 Until now it has been limited to Suica (FeliCa), China Transit (PBOC) and Student ID cards (MIFARE).
 It will be interesting to hear user experiences regarding speedy Express Cards (no Face ID/Touch ID) vs slower transaction EMV (Face ID/Touch ID every time) on the various systems after the rollout.
 Face ID at every transit gate is a real pain no matter what snotty TfL users say.

 Google Pay has been busy too, adding official support yesterday for the Melbourne area Myki transit card (MIFARE) after a prolonged testing period.
-Hopefully Apple Pay will add Myki at some point as well as Hong Kong’s Smart Octopus which is a perfect fit for iPhone/Apple Watch global FeliCa support.
+Hopefully Apple Pay will add Myki at some point as well as Hong Kong’s Octopus card which is a perfect fit for iPhone/Apple Watch global FeliCa support.

 If you have a Mobile Suica account and a Japanese bank the process is straight forward.
 Open Suica App, if you have multiple Suica cards choose the one you want the refund, tap on Ticket Purchase•Manage Suica, scroll to the bottom of the list and tap Suica Refund.